vrajroham/laravel-bitpay/README.md

     + SIN (Service Identification Number) for your client will be created to uniquely identify requests from your server.
     + By using SIN **new Token and Pairing Code** will be created for your client on bitpay server and will be shown on your console output.
     + Token will be used for all future request to bitpay and will automatically be copied to your `.env` file.
-    + Based on environment you set **TEST/LIVE**, command will provide URL to approve your client and you need to copy and search Pairing Code on bitpay server & approve it.
+    + Based on environment you set **TEST/LIVE**, command will provide URL to approve your client, and then you need to copy and search Pairing Code on bitpay server & approve it.

 - You are all set. :golf: